 The three most commonly used forms of biofeedback therapy are: (1) electromyography (EMG), which measures muscle tension; (2) thermal biofeedback, which measures skin temperature; and (3) neurofeedback or electroencephalography (EEG), which measures brain wave activity.
 Various forms of biofeedback appear to be effective for a narrow range of health problems.
+Biofeedback training is performed by a physician or qualified non-physician practitioner, which can include physical and occupational therapists, nurse practitioners, physician assistants, and clinical nurse specialists.2

-First line treatment of urinary incontinence (stress, urgency, mixed) consists of behavioral treatments with an emphasis on improving quality of life.
-Initial treatment includes lifestyle modifications and pelvic floor muscle exercise (Kegel exercises).
+First line treatment of urinary incontinence (i.e., stress, urgency, mixed) consists of behavioral treatments with an emphasis on improving quality of life.
+Initial treatment includes lifestyle modifications and pelvic floor muscle exercise.
 Biofeedback is used as an adjunct to pelvic floor muscle exercises.
 By providing individuals with concurrent feedback on muscle tone, biofeedback is intended to improve the patient's ability to perform pelvic muscle exercises.
 Augmented versions also use abdominal and perineal EMG recordings to demonstrate improper contraction of abdominal and gluteal muscles.
 A systematic review and meta-analysis of 17 randomized or quasi-randomized trials found that compared with women who received pelvic floor muscle exercises alone, those that also received biofeedback were more likely to report improvement or cure of urinary incontinence.1

 Dysfunctional voiding in children is a learned behavior of abnormal urination, which often evolves from attempts to suppress impending or active bladder contractions by inappropriately contracting the pelvic floor muscles, thereby tightening the urinary sphincter complex.
-Symptoms vary, but daytime wetness and urinary tract infections are common.2 Other urinary symptoms include urgency, frequency, infrequency, and constipation.
+Symptoms vary, but daytime wetness and urinary tract infections are common.3 Other urinary symptoms include urgency, frequency, infrequency, and constipation.
 Usual care of dysfunctional voiding includes voiding on a schedule and keeping voiding diaries.
-Kegel or pelvic floor exercises may help children gain conscious control of pelvic floor musculature and urination.3 Biofeedback teaches children how to identify and control the muscle groups involved in voiding.
+Pelvic floor exercises may help children gain conscious control of pelvic floor musculature and urination.4 Biofeedback teaches children how to identify and control the muscle groups involved in voiding.
 It is reserved for children with dysfunctional voiding despite an adequate trial of conservative therapy and/or pharmacotherapy.
 Available studies suggest that biofeedback-directed pelvic floor exercises can improve urinary function in dysfunctional voiding, including those who have previously failed conservative treatment.
-Biofeedback therapy may result in a faster resolution of symptoms than traditional pelvic floor training without biofeedback.2
+Biofeedback therapy may result in a faster resolution of symptoms than traditional pelvic floor training without biofeedback.3